KirillAshikhmin/QuestPlayer/README.md

 2. Fixed bug preventing link color from updating when leaving settings
 3. Changed Display Settings option to "Image Settings" and "Text Settings"
 4. New Russian translations by Unregistred!
+Quick fix!
+  5. Update to credits page.
+  6. Added new Chinese translations
+  7. Fixed random crash occurring with some games

 Version 1.6.1
 1. Added display option to replace all game graphics with a neutral image.
 This allows a user to censor a game that contains violent, sexual, or obscene imagery.